Bookshelf

 Not A Good Match For:

-Professions who may find the emphasis on challenging a client's beliefs too confrontational or rigid for their therapeutic style.
-Readers looking for a more fluid, client-centered approach rather than a structured method.
+Therapists who might find the emphasis on challenging a client's beliefs too confrontational or rigid for their therapeutic style.
+Readers looking for a more client-centered approach.

 • A Roadmap for Couple Therapy: Integrating Systemic, Psychodynamic, and Behavioral Approaches by Arthur C. Neilson